 Once installed, they become a permanent placket reinforcement, and will last the life of your dress shirt or casual button up shirt and solve sagging shirt collar for good.

-Million Dollar Collar Pricing
+How Much Does Million Dollar Collar Cost?

 Pricing is pretty straight forward, with per set pricing as low as $1.98.